Cross River National Park: Location

+The land area of the Oban Division is 300,000ha.
+In 1991, it was separated from the Oban Group Forest Reserve.
+It is located in the south-eastern part of the Cross River State in Akamkpa Local Government Area.
+It is located roughly 42 kilometers from Calabar, the state capital, and shares an eastern border with Cameroon's Korup National Park.

+The Oban Division and Korup National Park are adjacent.
+The Oban Division's southern regions are drained by the Kwa, Korup, and Calabar Rivers, while the northern portions are drained by the Cross River and its tributaries.
+The environment is rugged, with elevation rising in hilly areas from river basins to more than a thousand meters above sea level.
+January temperatures typically range from 25 to 27 degrees Celsius, but in July they typically soar to little over 30 degrees.
+In January, relative humidity ranges from 75% to 95%, but harmattan causes it to steadily decrease as the year goes on.
+There is lowland rain forest vegetation.
+The forest has not been greatly affected by human activity in the less accessible parts, but human activity has had a significant impact on the vegetation in other locations.

 The division has a rugged terrain, rising from 100 m in the river valleys to over 1,000 m in the mountains.
 The soils are highly vulnerable to leaching and erosion where stripped of plant cover.
 The rainy season lasts from March to November, with annual rainfall of over 3,500mm.
 The northern part is drained by the Cross river and its tributaries.
 The southern parts are drained by the Calabar, Kwa and Korup rivers.

 Biodiversity

 The division is mostly covered with lowland rainforest.

-Typical tree species include Musanga cecropioides, the African corkwood tree or umbrella tree, Irvingia gabonensis bush mango Berlinia confusa, Coula edulis, Hannoa klaineana, Klainedoxa gabonensis, African mahogany and red ironwood.
+Typical tree species include Musanga cecropioides (the African corkwood tree or umbrella tree), Irvingia gabonensis, Berlinia confusa, Coula edulis, Hannoa klaineana, Klainedoxa gabonensis, African mahogany and red ironwood.
 About 1,568 plant species have been identified, of which 77 are endemic to Nigeria.
 These include 1,303 flowering plants, 141 lichens and 56 moss species.
 Torben Larsen collected almost 600 species of butterfly in the Oban division in 1995, and estimated that there may be 950 species in total in the division.

 Although the park has been poorly explored, over 350 bird species have been recorded.
 It is one of the two parts of Nigeria where Xavier's greenbul is found.
 Other species unusual in Nigeria include bat hawk, Cassin's hawk-eagle, crested guineafowl, grey-throated rail, olive long-tailed cuckoo, bare-cheeked trogon, lyre-tailed honeyguide, green-backed bulbul, grey-throated tit-flycatcher and Rachel's malimbe.
 42 species of snake have been counted.
 There are at least 75 mammal species, including the African buffalo, the endangered African forest elephants, common chimpanzee, Preuss's red colobus and Sclater's guenon and the highly endangered drill.
 The division may contain 400 chimpanzees, although no survey has been undertaken.